anirjoshi/ALPO/README.md

 The tool has two phases, in the first phase multi-objective monte-carlo tree search is executed, and in the second phase a SAT based verification is executed.
 We also have the max-sat based solution Synplicate as a part of this artifact.
 For more details on these procedures, we refer the reader to the paper.

 In this artifact we first explain the commands needed to execute the tool.
 Then we walk-through the creation of a new benchmark.
 Also, a preliminary documentation of the tool is presented in docs/.
 To open this, open the file docs/html/index.html in a web-browser.
-The readme in the following DOI contains all the links.
+The readme in the following DOI contains the tool.

 DOI: https://doi.org/10.5281/zenodo.15847338

+We will soon update this repository for the next version of the tool.
+Please feel free to raise issues here.